seancdavis/seancdavis-com/www/src/posts/2022-07-23-demystifying-jquerys-syntax.md

 - `$('body')` is a function call that returns an object.
 - The returned object has an `addClass` property, which is a function.
 - That function will add a class to the DOM element referenced in the initial function call (`body`).

+Hopefully this helps jQuery seem a little less mysterious.